Karachi’s Machar Colony perennially suffers in silence, but One Health can help

 “Some of the most common bacteria that easily spread among humans and animals in such settlements as Machar Colony, are mycobacteria, erysipelothrix, vibrio and aermonans,” said infectious disease specialist Dr Faisal Mehmood.

 He added that in order to diagnose them you need specialists and to treat them, some basic health facility at least.
-That isn’t the case in the area, and barring a couple NGOs like MSF no one’s extending this unjustifiably condemned community any healthcare.
+That isn’t the case in the area, however, and barring a couple NGOs like MSF no one’s extending this unjustifiably condemned community any healthcare.

 “These bacteria, easily transmittable to humans, are very peculiar to fishes and shellfish, and are not easy to diagnose and hard to treat…”